Frederick Richard Simms: Consulting engineer and Daimler motors

 Simms founded the Automobile Club of Great Britain (later the RAC) in 1897.
-He also assisted with the foundation of what became the Royal Aero Club.
+He also helped with the foundation of what became the Royal Aero Club.

 Simms' Motor War Car was the first armoured car ever built.
 It was designed and ordered in April 1899 and a single prototype was built by Vickers, Sons & Maxim on a special Coventry-built Daimler chassis with a German-built Daimler motor.
-Due to various mishaps Vickers was unable to complete it until early 1902 after the end of the Boer War.
+Due to various mishaps, Vickers was unable to complete it until early 1902, after the end of the Second Boer War.

-In 1902 he founded, and was elected the first president of the Society of Motor Manufacturers and Traders (SMMT).
+In 1902 he founded, and was elected the first President of, the Society of Motor Manufacturers and Traders (SMMT).